BgeeDB/bgee-unil/src/markdown/support/Download-files/affyProcExprValues.md

 URL pathway where is located the processed data for the correspondent `Experiment ID` (column 1) in Bgee.

 ##### <a name="bgee-normalized-data-file-column-21"></a>Bgee normalized data file (column 21)
-File name of the normalized data referring to the `Experiment ID` (column 1).
+File name of the normalized data, referring to the `Experiment ID` (column 1).

 ##### <a name="bgee-raw-file-url-column-22"></a>Bgee raw file URL (column 22)
 URL pathway where is located the raw data (CEL files) referring to the `Chip ID` (column 2) that belongs to a target `Experiment ID` (column 1) in Bgee.